Formaldehyde Pollutant Air component air-Q

 Can be measured with:

 ✓ Measurable with the air-Q formaldehyde special, air-Q science or the formaldehyde single sensor.
-Formaldehyde is also detected via the VOC sensor in every air-Q, but cannot be specifically measured in the air-Q light, air-Q basic and air-Q pro.
+Formaldehyde is also recorded via the VOC sensor as a VOC sum value, which is available in every air-Q(air-Q light, air-Q basic and air-Q pro).

 Description:

-Formaldehyde (CH₂O) is a substance that is colourless but has a pungent odour.
-At ordinary temperature in a living space, it is gaseous.
-Originally, the substance was used as a preservative.
-As one of the most important organic basic substances in the chemical industry, the demand increased drastically with the discovery of plastics.
+Formaldehyde (CH₂O) is a colorless, pungent-smelling substance that is gaseous at room temperature.
+Formaldehyde was originally used as a preservative.
+As one of the most important organic raw materials in the chemical industry, demand increased dramatically with the discovery of plastics.

 Formaldehyde can cause cancer or increase the incidence of cancer, according to the European Union.